House in multiple occupation

-A house in multiple occupation (HMO), or a house of multiple occupancy, is a British English term which refers to residential properties occupied by more than one household which have shared 'common areas'.
+A house in multiple occupation (HMO), or a rooming house, is a residential property occupied by more than one household which have shared 'common areas'.
+In the United Kingdom, this is called a 'house of multiple occupation', in North America it is a 'rooming house'.

-Most HMOs have been subdivided from larger houses designed for and occupied by one family.
+Most such homes have been subdivided from larger houses, designed for and occupied by one family.

 Some housing legislation makes a distinction between buildings occupied mainly on long leases and those where the majority of the occupants are short-term tenants.

-The definition of an HMO has its origins in fire safety legislation, following a series of publicised, preventable deaths in overcrowded buildings.
+The legislation has its origins in fire safety legislation, following a series of publicised, preventable deaths in overcrowded buildings.

 Design

-In HMOs, bathrooms and kitchens/kitchenettes are typically designated as common areas shared by all tenants, but contractually speaking common areas may also include stairwells, gardens and landings.
+A multiple occupancy house typically has a bathroom which is shared by all tenants.
+Some may also have a common kitchen, whereas others provide kitchenettes for each occupant.
+Contractually speaking, common areas may also include stairwells, gardens and landings.
 Houses may be divided up into self-contained flats, bed-sitting rooms or simple lodgings.